Mikask1/Snake-Game/README.md

 # Snake-Game
 - A very simple PyGame implementation of the snake game
-- Runs at 5 fps lmao
+- Runs at 5 fps lmfao